ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 <a id="D5"></a>
-## DAY 5 Final steps for RTL2GDS using tritonRoute and openSTA
+## Topic 5 Final steps for RTL2GDS using tritonRoute and openSTA
 **1. Routing and Design Rule Check (DRC)**

 -   **What is Routing?**